vegaprotocol/documentation/docs/concepts/vega-protocol.md

 [Creating and submitting proposals](../tutorials/proposals/index.md): See guides that describe how tokenholders can submit proposals using the command line.

-### Community support for a propsal
+### Community support for a proposal
 Having a submitted proposal pass the governance threshold requires the support of other Vega tokenholders.
 To give your proposal the best chance at success, you'll need to get the community on board.

 * Sense check your proposal by sharing an outline of your proposed action on the [community forum](https://community.vega.xyz) to find out if there is support for the proposal and its intention.
-* Share the detailed proposal on the forum, including the rationale, the specific parameters, and the data (JSON or similar) that would be submitted on-chain Invite discussion to amend the proposal until it reaches a final state that is ready to be submitted.
+* Share the detailed proposal on the forum, including the rationale, the specific parameters, and the data (JSON or similar) that would be submitted on-chain.
+Invite discussion to amend the proposal until it reaches a final state that is ready to be submitted.
 * Once you submit the proposal, invite the community to vote, and be sure to vote on it yourself, too.

 <!--## Asset governance [WIP]